-While these are valid considerations of gravity, they are suspect-specific and it will be difficult to make a valid assessment at an early stage of case selection: it often takes a full investigation to determine the precise mental element and mode of responsibility of the perpetrator.
+While these are valid considerations of gravity, they are suspectspecific and it will be difficult to make a valid assessment at an early stage of case selection: it often takes a full investigation to determine the precise mental element and mode of responsibility of the perpetrator.

-3. The level of responsibility of the suspect
+20.3.
+The level of Responsibility of the Suspect

-3.1.
+20.3.1.
 Origin and definition